Home

 ⚠️ Important:

-• This only works for KV buckets (KV, String Key).
+• This works for KV buckets (string keys) and IV buckets (integer keys).

 • For buckets with timestamp keys (TSV, timestamp), individual deletion is not supported because it creates gaps in the time-series and prevents proper data retention window management.